-An ice city,built andmelted each year.
+An ice city,rebuilt and meltedevery year.

 Ice and Snow World at blue hour